-☑ Other key features in the units or village that cater for people with disability or assist residents to age in place Grab rails in bathrooms / toilets in some units (and, if not, approval for installation given upon request) □ None Part 4 - Parking for resi dents and visitors 4.1 What car parking in the village is ⊠ Some units with own garage or carport attached or adjacent to the unit available for residents? ☑ Some units with own garage or carport separate from the unit☑ General car parking for residents in the village Restrictions on resident's car parking include: N/A 4.2 Is parking in the village available for ⊠ Yes □ No visitors?
-If yes, parking restrictions include Subject to availability on the day Part 5 - Planning and development 5.1 Is construction or development of the Year village construction started 1989 village complete?
-Fully developed / completed ☐ Partially developed / completed ☐ Construction yet to commence 5.2 Construction, development applications and development approvals Provide details and Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 timeframe of development or N/A proposed development, including the final number and types of units and any new facilities.
-5.3 Redevelopment plan under the Retirement Villages Is there an approved redevelopment plan for the village under the Retirement Villages Act?
-Act 1999 ☐ Yes ☒ No The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
+○ Other key features in the units or village that cater for people with disability or assist residents to age in place Grab rails in bathrooms / toilets in some units (and, if not, approval for installation given upon request) □ None Part 4 - Parking for resi dents and visitors 4.1 What car parking in the village is available for residents?
+Some units with own garage or carport attached or adjacent to the unit Some units with own garage or carport separate from the unit General car parking for residents in the village Restrictions on resident's car parking include: N/A 4.2 Is parking in the village available for ⊠ Yes □ No visitors?
+If yes, parking restrictions include Subject to availability on the day Part 5 - Planning and de evelopment 5.1 Is construction or development of the village complete?
+Year village construction started 1989 Start Sta ☐ Partially developed / completed ☐ Construction yet to commence 5.2 Construction, development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
+Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 N/A 5.3 Redevelopment plan under the Retirement Villages Act 1999 Is there an approved redevelopment plan for the village under the Retirement Villages Act?
+Yes No The Retirement Villages Act may require a written redevelopment plan for partials types of redevelopment of the village and this is different to for certain types of redevelopment of the village and this is different to a development approval.
 A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Communities, Housing and Digital Economy.
 Note: see notice at end of document regarding inspection of the development approval documents.
-Part 6 - Facilities onsite at the village 6.1 The following facilities are currently ☑ Medical consultation room available to residents: ☐ Arts and crafts room ☐ Restaurant ☐ Shop ⊠ BBQ area outdoors ☐ Swimming pool [indoor / outdoor] ☐ Billiards room [heated / not heated] ☐ Bowling green [indoor/outdoor] ☐ Separate lounge in community centre ☐ Business centre (e.g. computers, printers, internet access) ⊠ Spa [indoor / heated] \square Storage area for boats / caravans ☐ Chapel / prayer room ☐ Tennis court [full/half] □ Communal laundries ⊠ Village bus or transport □ Community room or centre □ Workshop ☐ Dining room ☑ Other: Kitchen (for functions); ⊠ Gardens Café (self service); Croquet Lawn ⊠ Gym ⊠ Hairdressing or beauty room ⊠ Library hat is not funded from the Genera s on access or sharing of facilities al Services Charge paid by residents or (e.g. with an aged care facility).
-There are no access restr facility. rictions, but some spaces are shar red with the co-located aged care 6.2 Does the village ⊠ Yes □ No have an onsite, attached, adjacent or co-located residential Name of residential aged care facility and name of the approved provider aged care facility?
-Janoah Gardens, Bethany Christian Care Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld) .
+Part 6 - Facilities onsite at the village 6.1 The following facilities are currently □ Activities or games room available to residents: ☐ Arts and crafts room ☐ Restaurant □ Auditorium ☐ Shop ⊠ BBQ area outdoors ☐ Swimming pool [indoor / outdoor] ☐ Billiards room [heated / not heated] ☐ Bowling green [indoor/outdoor] ☐ Separate lounge in community centre Business centre (e.g. ⊠ Spa [indoor / heated] computers, printers, internet access) ☐ Storage area for boats / caravans ☐ Chapel / prayer room ☐ Tennis court [full/half] ⊠ Communal laundries □ Community room or centre □ Workshop □ Dining room ☑ Other: Kitchen (for functions); ⊠ Gardens Café (self service); Croquet Lawn ⊠ Gym Oroquet Lawii ☒ Hairdressing or beautyroom☒ Library Details about any facility t □ Library □ Library □ Library □ Library Il Services Charge paid by residents or , , s on access or sharing of facilities 0 , , There are no access restrictions, but some spaces are shared with the co-located aged care facility.
+6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? ✓ Yes ☐ No Name of residential aged care facility and name of the approved provider Janoah Gardens, Bethany Christian Care Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld).
 The retirement village operator cannot keep places free or guarantee places in aged care for residents of the retirement village.
 To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth).
 Exit fees may apply when you move from your retirement village unit to other accommodation and may involve entering a new contract.